12 Times Aspirin Won’t Work—And Could Be Dangerous

 Over-the-counter does not equal safe

 Because you can buy aspirin as an over-the-counter medication, you probably assume it’s safe.
 “We all have battled some sort of a backache, headache, or knee pain in our lives, and most of us simply pop a few OTC pain relievers to ease the discomfort we are feeling,” says Vernon Williams, MD, sports neurologist and director of the Center for Sports Neurology and Pain Medicine at Cedars-Sinai Kerlan-Jobe Institute in Los Angeles, California.
 “Doing that seems harmless enough, right?
 After all, we think, if it’s sold at the local grocery store, it must be safe.”
-Read about 9 times when another OTC pain medication could cause serious problems.
+Ibuprofen has hidden dangers, too—here are 9 times it could cause serious problems.

 If you have a bleeding disorder